TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 author and a license.
 We are stating that "I need at least 9.5.0 of cms-core" and we tell the auto loader "find all class names starting with :php:`Lolli\Enetcache` in the Classes/ directory".

-The extension already contains some unit tests that extend form typo3/testing-framework`s base unit test class in directory :file:`Tests/Unit/Hooks` (stripped)::
+The extension already contains some unit tests that extend typo3/testing-framework`s base unit test class in directory :file:`Tests/Unit/Hooks` (stripped)::

     <?php